The Best Restaurants In Bath: The IDEAL 22

 And if that wasn’t enough, the restaurant has recently opened its very own oyster bar, with freshly shucked native oysters served on their gorgeous, south facing terrace.
 Well, it would be rude not to, right?

-The Elder have recently announced something of a revamp, menu wise.
-Both simplifying proceedings but also seemingly kicking things up a notch, replacing the old a la carte offering with the introduction of a 7 course tasting menu, with a choice between meat and fish for the first starter and the main, as well as a dedicated vegetarian option.
+Earlier this year, The Elder announced something of a revamp, menu wise.
+Both simplifying proceedings but also seemingly taking things up a notch, replacing the old a la carte offering with the introduction of a 7 course tasting menu, with a choice between meat and fish for the first starter and the main, as well as a dedicated vegetarian option.
 Priced at a generous £85 per person, the menu is designed around wild, seasonal, ever-changing, sustainable British ingredients.
 Let’s hope that crab tart finds its way back onto the menu soon!

 Website: theelder.co.uk